opnfv/fuel/docs/release/userguide/userguide.rst

 Abstract
 ========

-This document contains details about using OPNFV Fuel ``Gambia`` release after it was deployed.
+This document contains details about using OPNFV Fuel ``Hunter`` release after it was deployed.
 For details on how to deploy OpenStack, check the installation instructions in the :ref:`fuel_userguide_references` section.